jamnjeri/phase1-week1-code-challenge/README.md

 * Then install the various packages from package.json `npm install`
 * Create environment variables

-**This code specifically was ran in the console due to the prompt issue on VS Code**
+**This code specifically was ran in the console one challenge at a time commenting and uncommenting respectively due to the prompt issue on VS Code**

 ## C. Project Setup